 Fleas are one of the most difficult pests to get rid of once you have them.
-When most people experience fleas, they are on the dog or cat, you see them roaming around and once they are treated and die, everyone thinks this is the end of the problem.
+It’s better to prevent fleas and ticks than get rid of them.
+When most people experience fleas, they are on the dog or cat, you see them roaming around and once they are treated and die.
+Everyone thinks this is the end of the problem.
 Unfortunately, this is very often not the case!

 When a flea is on an animal you are really only seeing the final stage of the flea lifecycle.
 Like most insects, a flea will go through five stages of life: egg, larvae, pupae, juvenile and adult.
 For the most effective treatment, a flea should be dispatched during the juvenile stage before it gets a chance to lay eggs.

 During the flea’s overall lifetime, it actually spends 95% of its time in the ground.
 You can find them buried in the ground, usually in shady places that are not too hot or cold.
 When a warm-blooded animal walks past it triggers the flea to hatch out of the ground and spring forward onto their new host.
 All of this happens very quickly and ignoring the problems that fleas cause, is actually fascinating to watch.
 Once the fleas are on an animal they begin to feed (on the blood of your pet) and move from being a juvenile to an adult and then will breed and lay eggs.